The Station Hotel

 In the early 1920’s at a meeting of the Roads Bridges & General Purposes Committee at the Abertillery Council Offices, plans were produced to erect a ladies public convenience close to the Station Hotel, if the plans for such a ladies outdoor toilets were passed and the toilets were actually constructed it would have been the first of its kind at that time.

-Mr and Mrs James Jones.
+Mr James Jones.

 Quoits Team.

-In February 1925 the Station Hotel, Abertillery were listed as being in the indoor Quoits League.
+In February 1925 the Station Hotel, Abertillery were listed as being in the Indoor Quoits League.
 Some of the team members were as follows – Mr G. Simmonds; Mr W. Watkins; Mr G. Harris; Mr G. Powell; Mr T. Davies; Mr T. Bennett; Mr D. Evans and Mr J. Snell:

 In May 1930 Mr and Mrs James Jones left the Station Hotel.
 It was reported they had moved to Pembrokeshire though I was reliably informed that they stayed in Abertillery and become licensees of the Globe Hotel.